abhinavg916/catalyst-investors/README.md

 ## Tech Used

 - HTML
-- CSS (Use of Flexbox for Responsiveness)
+- CSS (Use of Flex and Media Queries for Responsiveness)

 ---